uts-magic-lab/pyconnect/README.md

 You can do this in two ways:

-1. First compile the wrapper library then link it with you program To compile the wrapper library, just do make wrapper. you need to link in `libPyConnectwrapper.a` file and make sure all PyConnect wrapper header files are available to your program (see below)
+1. First compile the wrapper library then link it with you program To compile the wrapper library, just do `mkdir build;cmake ..;make`.
+You need to link in `libpyconnect_wrapper.a` library file under `lib` directory and make sure all PyConnect wrapper header files are available to your program (see below).

-2. Put the PyConnect wrapper library related source files with your source code together and modify your program `Makefile` to include PyConnect code with your compile.
+2. Put the PyConnect wrapper library related source files with your source code together and modify your program `Makefile` or `CMakeLists.txt` to include PyConnect code with your compile.
 You need following PyConnect source files:

         PyConnectCommon.h
         PyConnectCommon.cpp